setkaio/setka-workflow-ruby/README.md

 ## Configuration

-*Access token* is an unique key to authorize in Workflow Integration API.
+*Access token* is a unique key required to get authorized in Workflow Integration API.
 It is generated after the creation of the space and can be obtained from the Settings page (Integration section) in Setka Workflow.

-*Space name* is the part of URL segment next after the hostname.
+*Space name* is the part of URL segment after the hostname.
 For example in the URL `https://workflow.setka.io/foobar/tickets` `foobar` is the space name.

 1. Configuring by passing a block with `space_name` and `access_token`.